Carlosdvp/Twitter-Chuck-Bot/Readme.md

 10. and ensure that at least one instance of the app is running (awaken the sleeping app)
 	- heroku ps:scale web=1

+11. Linked to Github repo, so puching to github triggers the build and push to the heroku app